 6 min read · Design

-Cottage style has been having a moment — search interest is steady, and the look reads warm and welcoming on homes where the architecture supports it.
-Here's how cottage actually composes and where it fits in California.
+Cottage style has been having a sustained moment, and the look reads genuinely warm and welcoming on homes where the architecture supports it.
+But cottage isn't a product you buy — it's a composition of human scale, soft color, painted trim, and a few welcoming details.
+Here's how it actually comes together and, just as important, where it fits in California and where forcing it falls flat.

 Narrow lap on a small or modest home